UK Apple Cider Vinegar - Raw, Natural, Unpasteurised, Made From Organically Grown Apples.

 Is it ok to eat the ‘Mother’?

-Yes, the mother is the most nutritious and beneficial part of the vinegar.
+Yes, the mother is safe to eat.
 It is recommended that you give your bottle of ACV a shake before use to break up the mother formation to ensure even distribution.

 [back to top]